Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 Colorado State vs. New Mexico Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+See the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite